hres/cfg-classification-webapp/README.md

 	-npm
 	-angular CLI 1.0.0-rc.0

-Once the above are installed in the project root run.
+Once the above are installed, navigate to project root and run the following.

 	npm install